Oliver Rees

 MSG,4,111,11111,A12345,11111,2024/10/01,12:30:15.000,2024/10/01,12:30:14.000,,,450.0,90.0,,,-64,,,,,,

-Luckily you can buy a USB stick that not only collects the raw ADS-B signals of planes in range, but processes them and provides a map and an easy to read JSON endpoint.
+Luckily you can buy a USB stick that not only collects the raw ADS-B signals of planes (and helis) in range, but processes them and provides a map and an easy to read JSON endpoint.
 There are a few USB sticks available, but the FlightAware Pro Stick Plus is great and only costs around £50/$40.
 You'll also need an antenna (I got this one for £5).

 Next, we need a device to process and store the data - I used the Raspberry Pi 5.
 Setting up the FlightAware stick with a Raspberry Pi is really easy - instructions are here.